junaidrahim/website/content/posts/fountain-pens.md

 I started out with a [Lamy Safari](https://www.lamy.com/en/lamy-safari/), it's a great pen for beginners.
 It's a workhorse, it's reliable, and it's a great choice if you are looking for a "first" fountain pen.
 This one will get you hooked.

-After that you can puruse the enermous world of fountain pens, there are so many brands, so many nibs, so many inks, so many converters.
+After that you can puruse the enermous world of fountain pens, there many brands, many nibs and an abnormal number of types of inks.
 It's a rabbit hole, but it's a fun one.

 A pen is a tool for expression, and I really want my tools of expression to stay with me for years on end.
 And that makes fountain pens a perfect fit.